 The recipe is simple, but it really using organic yogurt that puts it over the top for me, as far as nutrition goes.

 - First, there are no added sweeteners (and we all know how awful sugar is for us!)

 - It is mindfully made with probiotics – another key component of gut health.

 - It is USDA Organic, made without toxic, persistent pesticides or artificial flavors, colors and sweeteners – again, free of other ingredients that are SO bad for growing kids (and anyone, really).

 - It is non-GMO – another plus in my book.

 - It’s made with Whole Milk Yogurt and Vitamin D – good, healthy fat.

-We used this same yogurt strawberry and banana yogurt for our breakfast bar recipe.
+We used strawberry and banana yogurt for our breakfast bar recipe but you can use your favorite flavor.
 I tweaked this version to include some extra nutritional goodies like coconut flour (instead of white) and maple syrup (instead of sugar).
 It’s loaded with so many good things for your little one.